top of page

 Cultural Supervision aims to develop knowledge and skills of Pasifika professionals and all professionals who work alongside Pasifika people, communities, clients and their families.

-With more than 20 years of experience in Health, Disability, Education, Not-for-Profit, Community and Youth work, Taūla Clinic therapists can offer guidance and support through Advocacy, Consultancy services, Advice and Community Education.
+With more than 20 years of experience in Health, Disability, Education, Not-for-Profit, Community and Youth work, I can offer guidance and support through Advocacy, Consultancy , Advice and Community Education.
 Formal assistance, resolution or support will often require a neutral, experienced therapeutic professional particularly when advocating for vulnerable or disadvantaged individuals in the community.
 With a commitment to Social Justice and ethical practice, the Taūla Clinic aims to ensure individuals and families are informed of their Rights and responsibilities.
-We endeavour to ensure they they are also aware of potential options and the available resources that will reduce risks in their current context and improve their quality of life.
+I endeavour to ensure that my clients are aware of potential options and available resources that will reduce risks in their current context and improve their quality of life.

-All support is tailored to match specific needs and requirements of our clients and community partners.
+All support is tailored to match specific needs and requirements of my clients and community partners.
 Please contact Taūla Clinic here to discuss support options for vulnerable or disadvantaged individuals in your community.

 Community Education Workshops can be provided on a case-by-case basis and is dependent on availability of the presenter and/or trainer.